ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-kakutef7aio.rst

 Compass
 =======

-The KakuteF7 AIO does not have a built-in compass, however you can attach an external compass using I2C on the SDA and SCL pads.
+The Kakute F7 and Kakute F7 AIO do not have a built-in compass, however you can attach an external compass using I2C on the SDA and SCL pads.

 Loading Firmware
 ================